Why online reviews are important

-That must of been a painful reply to read, but trust us, it was in your best interest!
+That must have been a painful reply, but trust us, it was in your best interest!

-The reason for our reply was because of your image resolution.
-When sending your artwork to printers they require all images to be 300 dpi for a quality outcome.
+Our reply was prompted by your image resolution.
+When sending your artwork to printers, they require all images to be 300 dpi for a quality outcome.

 When designing files intended for offset printing, it is essential that all images in your artwork are high resolution.